 Directly below that, though, a form field filled with gray placeholder text distracts the user.
 But will it deter people from signing up?
 Not likely.
 This form is nearly frictionless and easy to complete.

-Begin creating an optimized signup page with Instapage, request an Instapage Enterprise demo today.
+Begin creating an optimized signup page with Instapage, request an Instapage 14-day free trial today.